UK government broke the law by failing to disclose PPE contracts, court rules

 As COVID-19 swept across the world last year, Britain scrambled to secure protective gear for medics and nurses on the front line.

-The Good Law Project, a campaign group, and three opposition politicians brought a judicial review seeking details of undisclosed deals with firms that had no medical procurement expertise and, in some cases, delivered defective protective equipment.
+The Good Law Project, a campaign group, and three opposition politicians brought a judicial review seeking information about undisclosed deals with firms that had no medical procurement expertise and, in some cases, delivered defective protective equipment.

-A judge at a London High Court said the Secretary of State for Health, Matt Hancock, failed to comply with a public procurement law that requires the government to publish contract awards within 30 days.
+Martin Chamberlain, a High Court judge, said the Secretary of State for Health, Matt Hancock, failed to comply with a public procurement law that requires the government to publish contract awards within 30 days.

-“The Secretary of State spent vast quantities of public money on pandemic-related procurements during 2020,” the judge said.
+“The Secretary of State spent vast quantities of public money on pandemic-related procurements during 2020,” Chamberlain said.
 “The public were entitled to see who this money was going to, what it was being spent on and how the relevant contracts were awarded.”

 The health ministry said it had needed to move within very short timescales and against unparalleled global demand.